WHAT ARE WISDOM TEETH?

 WHAT IS THE FIRST STEP FOR GETTING WISDOM TEETH REMOVED?

 The first step for having wisdom teeth removed is to schedule a consultation with one of our doctors.
 At the consultation visit, our team will review your medical history and discuss any symptoms related to the wisdom teeth.
 You will view a video and discuss the risks and benefits of removing wisdom teeth, and decide on the type of anesthesia for the surgery.
 The procedure will be briefly discussed, and the post-operative instructions will be reviewed.
 The consent form must also be read and signed.
 The procedure is usually performed in our in-office surgical suites.
 All surgery is performed under appropriate anesthesia to maximize patient comfort.
-Our doctors has the training, licensing and experience to provide various types of anesthesia.
+Our doctors have the training, licensing and experience to provide various types of anesthesia.
 If you undergo Intravenous (IV) Sedation or IV General Anesthesia, you will recover in our office for a period of time.
 Post-operative care will be discussed with you and your escort.
 You will be discharged to the care of your escort, and a follow-up appointment will be scheduled for one week.

 Our doctors can evaluate the position of the wisdom teeth and help you decide whether or not they should be removed.